explosion/spaCy/README.rst

     pip install spacy

-When using pip it is generally recommended to install packages in a ``virtualenv`` to avoid modifying system state:
+When using pip it is generally recommended to install packages in a virtual environment to avoid modifying system state:

 .. code:: bash

-    virtualenv .env
+    venv .env
     source .env/bin/activate
     pip install spacy